 A candidate running for any position other than GSS President or Vice President receiving the most votes among all candidates running, but not a majority, will then be considered to be running uncontested and voted upon again under the procedure of Article III Section 1D2 of the Bylaws.

 The candidate will be brought back to the GA and informed of the decision.

+If no confidence in any candidate, senators may vote to abstain.
+This must be explicitly stated by the election chair prior to holding a vote for an elected officer.

 If no candidate is elected, the office will be considered vacant and filling that office will be done in accordance with Article IV Section 6 of the Constitution.